-As of December 2012, 129,731 lbs of carbon dioxide emissions have been avoided, equivalent to the annual emissions produced by 12.3 cars.
-The college has been reimbursed $5,043 for the energy it has produced and put back into the grid, demonstrating the multiple benefits of distributed renewable energy production.
+As of December 2012, nearly 65 tons of carbon dioxide emissions have been avoided, equivalent to the annual emissions produced by 12.3 cars.
+The College has been reimbursed $5,043 for the energy it has produced and put back into the grid, demonstrating the multiple benefits of distributed renewable energy production.
 Explore the real-time savings and monitor the solar panel output here.

-More information can be found in an article here.
+More information can be found in this article here.

 Greenhouse Gas Inventory

 Part of the purpose of Campus Sustainability is to track Whitman's progress toward sustainability.
-The primary measure is to annually audit campus' greenhouse gas emissions.
-The 2013 Greenhouse Gas Inventory is underway.
-The most recent report (2011) is available here.
+The primary measure is to periodically audit campus greenhouse gas emissions.
+The 2013 Greenhouse Gas Inventory is available here.
+View the previous report, done in 2011 here.

-The data provided by yearly updates to plans tracks our progress and permits pursuit of goals, which would be embodied in a Climate Action Plan.
+The data provided by these updates to plans tracks our progress and permits pursuit of goals, embodied in the forthcoming Climate Action Plan.